w3c/vc-dpp-bw/dpp-ucr/index.md

 Linked Data increases the data quality of digital product passports and is in some cases even mandatory to meet regulatory compliance.
 It
 <mark> Elaboration needed.
 Thank you </mark>
 - provides explicit context and semantic interoperability
-- elimintates semantic conflicts in data ingestion
+- eliminates semantic conflicts in data ingestion
 - offers combinability properties for data.
 - improves AI-based data exploitation.